dedupeio/dedupe/docs/Variable-definition.rst

 different types of things.
 For example, you may have data on businesses and you find that taxi cab businesses tend to have very similar names but law firms don't. ``Categorical`` variables would let you indicate whether two records are both taxi companies, both law firms, or one of each.
+This is also a good choice for fields that are booleans, e.g. "True" or "False".

 Dedupe would represent these three possibilities using two dummy variables: